ludocode/pottery/util/pottery/hsearch/README.md

 # POSIX `hsearch()` with Pottery

-This is an implementation of the mostly terrible [POSIX hash table](https://pubs.opengroup.org/onlinepubs/9699919799/functions/hcreate.html) API and its various extensions using a Pottery [`open_hash_map`](../../../include/pottery/open_hash_map/).
+This is a portable embeddable implementation of the mostly terrible [POSIX hash table](https://pubs.opengroup.org/onlinepubs/9699919799/functions/hcreate.html) API and its various extensions using a Pottery [`open_hash_map`](../../../include/pottery/open_hash_map/).

 ## Compatibility Details